spgyip/olayc/README.md

 - [X] Yaml file
 - [X] Json file
 - [X] Environments
-- [ ] Etcd KV
+- [ ] Etcd KVs

 # Overlay

-Every configure sources are overlayed from bottom to top, the upper layer has more priority than the lower ones, which means if there are keys conflited the value in the upper layer will be got.
+Every configure sources are overlayed from bottom to top, the upper layer has more priority than the lower ones, which means if there are keys conflited the value in the upper layer will win.

 ![layers](readme/images/layers.png)